Explore the vibrant art, religion, and food culture of the Kingdom of Cambodia, and spend time with the country's leading artists and performers.

 - Today is an important rest and relaxation day!

 - Feel free to sleep in, lounge by the giant hotel pool, enjoy a massage at the hotel spa (the best in town!), or wander around the sleepy streets dotted with quaint French-colonial era houses and shopfronts.
-Your guide can recommend other activities (cooking class, bicycle tour, temples) if you’ve got enough energy for your own adventure, though we strongly encourage you to use the opportunity to rest and recharge.
+Lauren can recommend other activities (cooking class, bicycle tour, temples) if you’ve got enough energy for your own adventure, though we strongly encourage you to use the opportunity to rest and recharge.

 - The evening will feature an optional activity: a circus arts performance under the big top by Phare Ponleu Selpak, on the grounds of their non-profit school.
 If we have time for a quick happy hour, we can stop by a boutique, pop-up cocktail spot on a lively street corner in the center of town.